awsugblr/awsugblr/src/pages/blog/2019-08-05-aws-community-day-bengaluru-2019-track-4.md

 tags:
   - communityday 2019 bengaluru
 ---
-Welcome to AWS Community Day Bengaluru 2019 - Track 4 hosted by [Bhuvaneswari Subramani](https://www.linkedin.com/in/bhuvanas/), AWS Community Hero & organizer AWS User Group Bengaluru.
+Welcome to AWS Community Day Bengaluru 2019 - Track 4 hosted by [Bhuvaneswari Subramani](https://www.linkedin.com/in/bhuvanas/), [Harsha Ramakrishnan](https://www.linkedin.com/in/harshar/) & [Praveen Gorakala](https://www.linkedin.com/in/praveen-kumar-gorakala-50494b92/).

 We were happy host first ever Diversity Program in AWS Community Day across the globe and here you go with a detailed blog on [AWS Community Day Bengaluru 2019 - Diversity Program](https://www.awsugblr.in/blog/entries/2019-08-05-aws-community-day-bengaluru-2019-diversity-program).